30. AEMI conference, 30. September to 3. October 2020

-Mellon Centre for Migration Studies at the Ulster American Folk Park, Omagh, N. Ireland
+Mellon Centre for Migration Studies at the Ulster American Folk Park, Omagh, Northern Ireland

 Call for Papers

 The 30th annual AEMI meeting will be hosted by the Mellon Centre for Migration Studies (MCMS) at the Ulster American Folk Park, Omagh, Northern Ireland.
 MCMS comprises a library and virtual archive (www.dippam.ac.uk) and has focussed, since its inception in 1998, upon the experience of human migration as it relates to the island of Ireland and the Irish Diaspora.

 The central theme of this year’s conference is encapsulated in the single word Return.
 All migrants throughout time retain the potential to return to the homeplace from the destinations to which they have moved.
 Most academic study of the phenomenon of return migration has focussed upon those who migrated between Europe and North America from 1700 to the present.
 In 1993 Professor Mark Wyman published Round-Trip to America: The Immigrants Return to Europe, 1880-1930 (Cornell UP, 1993) and established that in this timeframe around 35% of European migrants to the US returned to Europe.
 However, Wyman found that return rates between different European ethnic groups varied significantly.
 Whilst research and publication in the field has advanced during the past quarter century, there remain many underexplored questions about both temporary and permanent remigration.